-José Guadalupe Posada (February 2, 1852 – January 20, 1913) was a Mexican printmaker and engraver whose work has influenced many Latin American artists and cartoonists.
+José Guadalupe Posada Aguilar (February 2, 1852 – January 20, 1913) was a Mexican illustrator and engraver whose work has influenced many Latin American artists and cartoonists.
 Posada developed a technique where he could directly draw on a metal plate that could be placed on the printing press at the same time as the type was placed thus saving enormous amount of time and increasing production.
 In his life time, he produced perhaps as many as 20,000 images of which perhaps 2000 still survive.

 Posada's most known works use skeletons and skulls, often in costumes.
 The "Skull of the Female Dandy" or "La Catrina", was used to satirize the life of the upper classes during the reign of Porfirio Díaz.
 The use of skulls or calaveras also demonstrates in death, we are all equal despite different economic levels while living.
 Overtime Posada's images of calaveras have become associated with the Mexican holiday of the Day of the Dead or Día de Muertos.